Media watchdog accuses Iran of intimidating journalists

 LONDON A leading media watchdog has accused Iran of trying to cow journalists into silence and self-censorship, adding to international pressure on Tehran over its treatment of activists and the press.

-The New York-based Committee to Protect Journalists (CPJ) said Tehran, which is facing tough international economic sanctions over its nuclear programme, was also trying to restrict internet access.
+The New York-based Committee to Protect Journalists (CPJ)said Tehran, which is facing tough international economic sanctions over its nuclear program, was also trying to restrict internet access.

 "The situation for independent journalists is Iran is worsening by the day," CPJ Deputy Director Rob Mahoney said in a statement on Wednesday.